 Have you ended up with duplicate songs in iTunes that you want to remove? iTunes has a built-in “Display Duplicate” feature which can be helpful, but I prefer to use the slightly hidden “Display Exact Duplicates” feature instead.
-How’s are instructions on its use:
+Here are instructions:

 - Open iTunes.

-- Hold down the Option key, then click on the View menu and select “Display Exact Duplicates”.
-(If you don’t hold down the option key you’ll instead see “Display Duplicates.”)
+- Hold down the Option key, click on the File menu, select Library, and then click on the View menu and select “Show Exact Duplicate Items”.
+(If you don’t hold down the option key you’ll instead see “Show Duplicate Items.”)